 - Muslin Cloth:

 When using these tubes, roll up the sausages in food plastic wrap first and pull into the tube.
+(Needle nose pliers works great for this!)
 The food grade plastic wrap I used was in a roll 12 inches long.
 I cut their width to an inch longer than the cloth tubes.
 Make sure the plastic wrap ends extend out past the cotton tube ends.
 Then squeeze the dough to the proper length and tie with wire tie wraps to seal the ends of the tube.
 Wire tie wraps are much faster to put on and take off than string.
 (Still exploring better options for this part of the task.
 Need small releasable zip ties.)